armyofevilrobots/helenplatt.ca/content/art/mandala4.md

 weight: 2
 ---

+This series was inspired by our amazing little community!
+I designed the mandala with a bit of a Celtic knotwork spin to it.
+I wanted the design to be one unbroken line, for all the parts to be connected.
 Laser cut wood necklace on 18" black leather cord.
 Comes in three colours.
 Price does not include tax or shipping.